Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.6a (only works from web server version 1.2.8.1 !!!)
+- Adaptation of the web socket /extra to /data_plugins, index.js update is no longer needed from now on!

 ### v2.6 (only works from web server version 1.2.8 !!!)
 - New notification design (Toast Notification)